Menyanthes/Bin/README.md

 ## License

-The MCRInstaller included in this repository is covered by its license from The Mathworks The Visual C++ Redistributables included in this repository is covered by its license from Microsoft The ModelIT toolboxes used for creating Menyanthes is covered by its license from ModelIT
+The MCRInstaller included in this repository is covered by its license from The Mathworks <br>
+The Visual C++ Redistributables included in this repository is covered by its license from Microsoft <br> The ModelIT toolboxes used for creating Menyanthes is covered by its license from ModelIT <br>

 All other files are covered by Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License, see [`LICENSE`](./LICENSE).